-When the flour dust cloud in my kitchen had cleared, this is what emerged.
 A moist sour cream cake, fortified with rum, rich with butter, then glazed with a heavy hand of even yet more rum and butter.
-As described by Corinna, it’s reminiscent of an old-fashioned doughnut, but still in possession of cake-like qualities.
+It’s reminiscent of an old-fashioned doughnut, but still in possession of cake-like qualities.
 Also, it’s got booze in it.
 Which means that if you are going to celebrate a person or an event, you’ll get a good jump on things by introducing this cake into the celebration.

 Rum Cake